George Chisholm (musician): Biography

 Chisholm moved into radio, television and film work in the 1950s and 1960s.
 He was a core member of Wally Stott's orchestra on BBC Radio's The Goon Show.
-He made several minor acting appearances in the show, for example as 'Chisholm MacChisholm the Steaming Celt' in the 1956 episode 'The Macreekie Rising of '74'.
+He made several minor acting appearances in the show, for example as Chisholm MacChisholm the Steaming Celt in the 1956 episode "The Macreekie Rising of '74".
 He also contributed to radio shows including Band Wagon, It's That Man Again and Much-Binding-in-the-Marsh.
 He joined The Black and White Minstrel Show in 1961 for a decade, and appeared in the films The Mouse on the Moon (1963), The Knack ...and How to Get It (1965) and Superman III (1983).
 He was also part of the house band for the children's programmes Play School and Play Away.
 He also sang and was a storyteller on Play School occasionally.

 Chisholm's recorded legacy is slight, but there are some later recordings of a 1973 date alongside Kenny Baker, Tony Coe, Tommy Whittle and others.
 There is also a 48 track sampling of his work spanning 1937 to 1962 issued as a centenary tribute in 2015.

-During the 1980s Chisholm continued to play, despite undergoing heart surgery; working with his own band the Gentlemen of Jazz and Keith Smith's Hefty Jazz among others, and playing live with touring artists and brass bands, including the Royal Doulton Band.
+During the 1980s Chisholm continued to play, despite undergoing heart surgery, working with his own band, the Gentlemen of Jazz, and Keith Smith's Hefty Jazz among others.
+He also played live with touring artists and brass bands, including the Royal Doulton Band.
 He was appointed an OBE in 1984.
 Chisholm retired from public life in the mid-1990s, suffering from Alzheimer's disease.
-He died in December 1997, aged 82.
+He died in hospital in Milton Keynes, Buckinghamshire, in December 1997, aged 82.